 But what about Bond, you ask?
 He drinks “vodka martinis,” which is fine, but no that’s not a “martini.” – O Vadio

 Whisky / whiskey / [hwis-kee, wis-]

 If you are spending any time at all in Lisbon, you will have heard about this cherry-based liqueur.
-Popular with tourists and locals alike, it is relatively easy to find somewhere that sells it, and good stuff as well.
+Popular with tourists and locals alike, it is relatively easy to find, and much of what’s available commercially is pretty good stuff.
 Chocolate cups are common and can add a little sweetness to the sometimes bitter drink.
 If you want the really good stuff, then make sure it is pulled from under the counter of a restaurant that says they don’t have any.
-Plain bottles and cork are a sure sign of some fresh-off-the-tree booze.
+Plain bottles and cork are a sure sign of some fresh-off-the-tree booze. – Eden